Mini-Mikey/Mini-Mikey/README.md

 # About me

-- 📫 How to reach me: You don't, not yet.
+- 📫 How to reach me: m.townsendnyc@gmail.com
 - 😄 Pronouns: I have a penis.
-- ⚡ Fun fact: I use VIM lol.
+- ⚡ Fun fact: I use VIM, lol.